-SDHC has further modified the target population to serve a general population of homeless youth.
+SDHC further modified the target population in prior years to serve a general population of homeless youth.
 Additionally, the subsidy provided to the partnering agency may be used to fund the housing component of the program as well as administration and operational expenses.
 Although the changes do not modify the scope of the initiative, the modifications are anticipated to increase the viability of the program.
 The initiative, in the previous format, failed to yield results in competitive solicitations.
+There are no plans to implement due to not being able to find a participating agency, so SDHC will proceed with beginning the close out process for this activity.